 Anyone who has chickens knows this ancient story.
 The older hens are re-establishing the “pecking order” by “hen-pecking” the new ones.
 It’s not that they are inherently aggressive.
 They’re confused because I’ve disturbed their familiar world.
 And here I find a parable about social relations in our demythologized world.

 I have been teaching and blogging for years about white privilege.
 Many people have praised my efforts, but I have received some negative responses.
 It seems that simply by raising the subject of privilege I’ve upset a certain unconscious sense of equilibrium that most white people assume – indeed, have the privilege to assume.

 I refer again to Robin DiAngelo’s concept of “White Fragility,” that condition when “…even a minimum amount of racial stress becomes intolerable” to white people who cannot acknowledge their privilege.
 Some who are “triggered” emotionally by such discussions respond in ways that are ultimately intended to reinstate their familiar sense of equilibrium.

 I have seen people become quite agitated and angrily deny that they are racists – even if I’ve been very careful not to make any accusations.
-Others argue (accurately but irrelevantly) that their ethnic group or gender has also been subject to prejudice.
+Some argue (accurately but irrelevantly) that their ethnic group or gender has also been subject to prejudice.
 One person accuses me of “polarizing.”

 Another option is to retreat to cold, cerebral positions that recreate the same de-souled, disassociated state that caused so many of our environmental and social problems in the first place.
 Another person accuses me of “fundamentalism of the left” and deplores the “intellectual paucity” and “logical fallacies” of my argument.

 None of these people are bad persons; indeed, most of them are political liberals and/or psychologically astute.
 But all of them, like my older chickens, have experienced a breach in their comfort zones.